Traditional Korean Soft Tofu Stew (Soondubu Jjigae)

 - Egg or no egg?
 It’s a personal preference.
 Some prefer to enjoy their soft tofu stew without adding the egg on top.
 I am one of them.
 If you like the taste from the egg, add it at the last minute of cooking.

-Although we call this dish a soft tofu stew in English, the choice of tofu is not the typical Korean soft tofu that is used in other soup and stew recipes.
-The texture of soon tofu is close to silken tofu, which is even softer.
+Although we refer to this dish as a soft tofu stew in English, the tofu used is not the typical Korean soft tofu used in other soup and stew recipes.
+The texture is similar to that of silken tofu, which is even softer.
+You can refer to my microwave silken tofu recipe for a similar texture.

-Soondubu tofu is not a pressed tofu, which contains lots of water in it, so it maintains its silky, velvety texture.
-Look for a package of silken tofu or soondubu (soon tofu) that is specifically made for sundubu jjigae recipe.
+Silken tofu, also known as soon tofu, is not a pressed tofu and contains a lot of water, giving it a silky, velvety texture.
+Look for a package of silken tofu that is specifically made for jjigae recipes.

-Soon tofu comes in two types.
-One type comes in a cylinder-like plastic tube and the other comes as a block in a plastic container.
-Either one works fine, although I prefer the cylinder kind for its ease of use.
+Korean silken tofu is available in two types: a cylinder-like plastic tube and a block in a plastic container.
+Both work well, but I prefer the cylinder kind for its ease of use.

 - oil – use for cooking the onion garlic, and kimchi before adding the stock